I turned my gap-year job into a career: Zoe's story

 I communicated with all my lecturers about the different ways they would be able to support my difficulties with literacy and numeracy.

 Like many students at CDU, Zoe is also balancing a busy life with full-time study.
-Developing time management skills has been to key to getting everything done.
+Developing time management skills has been the key to getting everything done.

 “I was balancing three jobs, full time study, and leadership responsibilities in the Australian Army Cadets,” she says.